lyhsiang/AWS-TechFest-Generative-AI-HK/Vibe-Coding-ShootingGame.md

 Continue using the following prompt to enhance game functionality:

 ```
-Create a start game page.
+Create a start game page and control instruction page.
 ```

 **New features:**
 - Game start screen
-- Initial control method selection
+- Game instruction page

 ### Step 8: Implement Power-up System

 Use the following prompt to add power-up mechanics:

 ```
-I would like to add some random dropped items to temporarily power up myself.
-Such as shooting more fast, or shooting more wide.
+Add some random dropped items to temporarily power up myself.
+Such as shooting more fast, or shooting more wide.At the same time, please explain what the functions of these power items are.
 ```

 **Power-up system includes:**